yorkhackspace/big-sign/README.md

 - ~~re-write it in [insert language of choice here]~~
 - Make the API return useful errors.
 - Maybe expose a socket API for folks who like that sort of thing.
+- sync clocks with the sign on startup
+- expose main message list in the webUI to edit